Sneak peek at US Navy's new $13B aircraft carrier

 "It sounded bad to me.
 Digital.
 They have digital.
 What is digital?
 And it's very complicated, you have to be Albert Einstein to figure it out.
 And I said -- and now they want to buy more aircraft carriers.
 I said, "What system are you going to be-- "Sir, we're staying with digital."
 I said, "No you're not.
 You going to goddamned steam, the digital costs hundreds of millions of dollars more money and it's no good," Trump said.

-But just days before the Ford is expected to formally enter active duty, the carrier's commander said he is confident in the new technology.
+However, the carrier's commander said he is confident in the new technology.

 "It's really about the envelope.
 It's opening the envelope for future aircraft and future capabilities of the Navy and we'd otherwise be contained with a steam catapult system," McCormack said.